antonio-leitao/nau/README.md

 ### New
 Creates a new project either empty or from a prebuilt `nau` template.
 If `template` is specified will prompt the user for information in order to create a new project from the specified template.
 If it is not specified will prompt the user to choose which template to load.

+> **Note**
+> `nau` will run `make new` command on the directtory after the template is collapsed.
+You can add/edit this makefile command to enable further customization.

 ```shell
 nau new <template>
 ```